Home Sun & Moon Eclipses Saipan, Northern Mariana Islands

 You are using an outdated browser, to view the animation please update or switch to a modern browser.
 Alternatively you can view the old animation by clicking here.

-The animation shows what the eclipse approximately looks like in Saipan.
+The animation shows what the eclipse approximately looked like in Saipan.
 Stages and times of the eclipse are outlined below.
-All times are local time (ChST) for Saipan.
+All times were local time (ChST) for Saipan.

 TimePhaseEventDirectionAltitude